 The Economist, "A Gripping History of New York," December 14, 2017

-Best Non-Fiction of 2017: Publisher's Weekly, Kirkus, Dayton Daily.
+Best Non-Fiction of 2017: The Bowery Boys, Publisher's Weekly, Kirkus, Dayton Daily.
 Read the earlier Publisher's Weekly and Kirkus reviews

 Mark Klobas, "Mike Wallace, Greater Gotham," New Books Network, November 22, 2017